msulaimanmisri/learn-htmx/readme.md

 ## My Personal Comment

 After playing with HTMX and PHP around 2 hours, I can say that HTMX makes my life easier compared than using jQuery AJAX.
 Where I don't need to code a very long process (you know what I meant).
 I just need to use HTML attributes to make it works.
 But for more robust UI, you need to inject a custom JavaSCript code.
+I'm not sure either I'm using the HTMX in the correct way.
+However this repo is based on what I followed in the Documentation and based on my understanding.
+Feel free to comment if I'm doing the wrong way.